TurboTax HelpTurboTax HelpIntuit

 8. Finish entering the rest of your income.

-9. When you get to the Earned Income Credit section in Deductions and Credits, we’ll ask if you want to add your Medicaid waiver payment to your income for this credit.
+9. When you get to the Earned Income Credit section in Deductions & Credits, we’ll ask if you want to add your Medicaid waiver payment to your income for this credit.
 You can answer based on what benefits you most.
+However, you may need to include difficulty-of-care or Medicaid waiver payments as income on your state return.
+For example, Pennsylvania requires this even though the payments aren't taxed by the federal government.

-These steps will ensure your exempt income is reported accurately while still allowing you to electronically file.
+These steps will ensure your exempt income is reported accurately while still allowing you to e-file your return.

 If you don't have any dollar amounts on your W-2, you qualify to exclude the income under IRS Notice 2014-7, and you don't expect to qualify for Earned Income Credit or Additional Child Tax Credit, then you don't need to enter the W-2 at all.